Qiskit/qiskit-metapackage/README.md

 **Qiskit** is an open-source SDK for working with quantum computers at the level of circuits, algorithms, and application modules.

 Qiskit is made up of elements that work together to enable quantum computing.
-This is a simple meta-package to install the elements of Qiskit altogether.
+This is a simple meta-package to install the elements of Qiskit at one place.

 ## Installation

-The best way of installing `qiskit` is by using `pip`:
+The best way to install `qiskit` is by using `pip`:

 ```bash
 $ pip install qiskit